01Priyanshu/Finance-Tracker-A-Smart-Personal-Finance-Management-System/frontend/README.md

-# Spend Smart Frontend
+# Finance Tracker Frontend

-Welcome to the frontend repository of Spend Smart - your ultimate tool for managing your finances effortlessly.
-This repository contains all the frontend code necessary to interact with the Spend Smart backend and provide users with a seamless financial management experience.
+Welcome to the frontend repository of Finance Tracker - your ultimate tool for managing your finances effortlessly.
+This repository contains all the frontend code necessary to interact with the Finance Tracker backend and provide users with a seamless financial management experience.

 <hr/>

 ## Getting Started

-Follow these steps to set up the Spend Smart frontend on your local machine:
+Follow these steps to set up the Finance Tracker frontend on your local machine:

 ### Prerequisites